wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### The Current Reality

 Let's be clear though – LLMs aren't magic.
-They have real limitations and can make mistakes.
-They can provide you with some pretty surprising responses, they can be confidently wrong, and they need careful engineering to be useful in production systems.
+They have real limitations.
+They can provide you with some pretty surprising responses, the response can look right but contain the wrong information, and you need to apply careful engineering to use LLMs in production systems.

 That's exactly why understanding how they work is so crucial.
 When you know what's happening under the hood, you can: